Go Back

 • (Hold aside the pan used to cook the onions.)

-• Sprinkle the shredded Pepper Jack cheese evenly over the sliders, and the put the tops of the rolls in place.
+• Sprinkle the 8 ounces shredded pepper Jack cheese evenly over the sliders, and the put the tops of the rolls in place.

 Make the butter sauce:

-• Melt the butter over medium heat in the pan you used to cook the onions.
-Whisk in the ancho chili pepper powder, garlic powder, and the salt.
+• Melt the ½ cup butter over medium heat in the pan you used to cook the onions.
+Whisk in the 2 teaspoons dried ancho chili pepper powder, 1 teaspoon garlic powder, and ½ teaspoon salt.

 • Use a pastry brush to brush the melted butter mixture over the sliders.
 Spread it evenly so that the butter coats the tops of every slider.
 Sometimes the spices will settle towards the bottom so try to scoop these up with every basting.
 Use the entire butter mixture.